 Mango cocktails are a common drink on the beaches of southern Thailand, and here you'll find the recipe so you can enjoy them right in your own backyard paradise!
 This drink is so delicious, it conjures up images of lying on a tropical beach taking in the sunshine and surf.
 Mangoes are an easy fruit to prepare - if you're not used to cutting into a mango, see my instructions below.
 Makes a superb summer drink to sip on in the afternoon, and is also a very popular party drink.
-Garnish yours with slices of mango or other tropical or local summer fruit.
+Garnish yours with slices of mango, lime and/or other tropical or local summer fruit.
 For food pairings, serve with something crisp and crunchy like my Thai spring rolls or really spice things up with some of my spicier Thai finger/party foods where the hot flavors of chili marry beautifully with the cooling tones of mango.
 For a non-alcoholic version, see tip below recipe.
 Here's to Summer!

 - 2 ripe mangoes

 - 1/4 cup lime juice (or juice of 1/2 lime)

 - 1 to 2 Tbsp. natural syrup, like maple syrup (or 1 to 3 tsp. sugar to taste)